Breanne Fahs

 Crystal Zaragoza is a first generation queer Latinx that graduated from Arizona State University with a MA in Social Justice and Human Rights (2018) and a BA in Women and Gender Studies (2016).
 The lack of access to competent medical care Crystal and their family experienced, the racial discrimination their parents faced because they are Mexican immigrants, as well as their community organizing focused their social justice interests onto reproductive health.
 As the previous Health Justice Coordinator for Trans Queer Pueblo in Phoenix, Arizona, they worked with LGBTQ+ undocumented communities of color to transform oppressive health systems.
 Currently they work with Access Reproductive Care-Southeast in Atlanta, GA.
 They help Southerners navigate the pathways to access safe, compassionate, and affordable reproductive care by providing financial and logistical support and building power in our communities through advocacy, education, and leadership development.

-Alexis Starks recently graduated from the M.A. program in Communications at Arizona State University.
+Alexis Starks graduated from the M.A. program in Communications at Arizona State University.
 She previously earned her B.A. in Communication from ASU in 2017.
 She is interested in narratives of rape and the way that sexual violence against women gets erased in contemporary culture.
 Her other interests include social rhetoric, objectification of the female body in advertising and entertainment, women as weapons of war, LGBTQ rights, and dichotomization in social narratives.

 Farhat Ali is a graduate student at NYU, pursuing her Master’s Degree in Africana Studies.
 This past spring, she graduated Summa Cum Laude from Arizona State University, with a Bachelor of Arts degree in Political Science and Women and Gender studies as well as a Minor in Socio-Legal Studies.
 Previously, she served as a research assistant for FROGS (Feminist Research in Gender and Sexuality), the president of the renowned Women’s Coalition at ASU and in 2019, created The Period Project: a program that supports menstrual equity and accessible health education in East Africa.
 Her passions include menstrual health education and literature surrounding Black feminist theory and knowledge production.
 In her free time, you’ll find Farhat reading and listening to RnB music, doing street photography and exploring New York City!

-Loralei Cook is a first-year student at Harvard University.
+Loralei Cook is a second-year student at Harvard University.
 With a background in researching the effects of criminalization on LGBTQ+ youth, she is passionate about queer liberation and abolition, transformative and restorative justice, access to comprehensive sex education, and the historical developments of feminism.
 Loralei intends on continuing to research throughout the interdisciplinary social sciences throughout her undergraduate and graduate careers.

 Natali Blazevic graduated from Arizona State University in the spring of 2015 with a Bachelors Degree in Psychology and a minor in Women and Gender Studies.
 Her current research interests include: the portrayal of women in media and how media affects women viewers, women's affective experiences of disgust and how it impacts their body image as well as their psychological health, and the management of the female body by individuals and the culture at large.
 She recently graduated from the University of Arizona in school psychology and currently works as a school psychologist in Peoria, AZ.